Faculty Trustees

 Who is eligible to serve as Faculty Trustee?

 Faculty Trustees must be tenured members of the University Faculty and are elected by members of the University and RTE Faculties who have university voting rights.
-(Article IV, A, #2 in Faculty Handbook)
+(Faculty Handbook, 2.
+Faculty and the Senate, Article IV, A. Powers)